Power Mods, Part 2: 05-08 V8 Vantage

 If you want to go for maximum performance, a set of cat delete pipes will remove the catalyst material entirely.
 These will flow better and have less weight than the high-flow cats, but there are some important caveats if you use them.

 First is that by removing the entirety of the catalysts, you're going to get emissions warnings and fault lights.
 You'll need to get an engine tune so the car's computer can be told how to handle this change.
 Second is that you'll have a lot louder exhaust.
-Here's the difference between the original 600-cell cats and 200-cell cats:
+Here's the difference between the original 600-cell cats and 200-cell cats (jump ahead to the 18-minute mark).

 The cat delete pipes will make it even louder.
 If you plan to go this route, you'll want to be extra careful choosing a muffler.